HenrikSamuelsson/reading-patterns-in-the-machine/README.md

 Required hardware to run the projects [Adafruit Grand Central M4](https://www.digikey.se/en/products/detail/adafruit-industries-llc/4064/10230014).

+A code generation tool mentioned in the book is [SinealoberRT](https://www.sinelabore.de/).

 ## Chapter 1 Introduction

 The book as a whole is about software development for embedded systems, and the goal of the book is to present valid strategies and ways of working in this field.